Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Simulations of the experiments

 Therefore, we can model the non-idealities as follows

 where $R_{mem}$ is given by Eq.~\eqref{eq:Rnonidappsimu}, $\eta$ is the detector efficiency, $N_{\rm dark}$ represents dark counts and $\xi_{\rm err}$ is stochastic noise.

 The simulated results shown in Fig.~\ref{fig:single_mem} and Fig.~\ref{fig:coupled_mems} are obtained by putting to zero the stochastic noises and using the parameters reported in Table~\ref{tab:single_mem} and Table~\ref{tab:coupled_mems}, respectively.
-These parameters are found through an optimization routine by keeping the visibilities bounded by the value founded in the calibration routine and the static systematic phase error of the order of $0.1$ rad.
-Each row of the two tables corresponds to a different experiment and a different calibration of the phase shifters.
+These parameters are found through an optimization routine by keeping the visibilities bounded by the value and associated error founded in the calibration routine and the static systematic phase error of the order of $0.1$ rad.
+Each row of the two tables corresponds to a different experiment and a different calibration of the thermal phase shifters.\\ The optimal values for the experimental parameters reported in Table~\ref{tab:single_mem} and Table~\ref{tab:coupled_mems} are different depending on the devices configuration, since the polarization changes.
+The change is due to the fact that between every experiment, the source rate and the PIC-fiber coupling are optimized, and this procedure implies the movement of the fiber connecting the source and the PIC.
+Since there is no polarization controller due to the high PIC insertion losses and the fibers are not polarization maintaining, it is not possible to set the same polarization in the different experiments.
+Finally, regarding the polarization stability of the experiments, room temperature changes affects the input polarization.
+However, this effect can be well-described by the stochastic noise terms in Eq.~\eqref{eq:appsimNresults}, whose effect falls within the experimental error. \\ We conclude by saying that the optimal parameters in Table~\ref{tab:single_mem} and Table~\ref{tab:coupled_mems} can be understood either as mean-temporal values or values different from the real experimental ones but able to fit the experimental outcomes.
+This second possibility cannot be excluded, since the optimization routine is performed over a fuzzy configuration landscape and the stochastic noise has been integrated out from the optimization.